tamu-edu/it-cloud-docs/src/cloud/azure/azure_network.md

 See [Creating Subnets](./creating_subnets.md) for more information and guidance on how to create and configure subnets within your TAMU Cloud Services-provisioned VNet.

-Finally, internet egress is routed from the customer spoke VNets through the same Azure Firewall and NAT Gateway services back to the requesting client.
+Finally, internet egress is routed from the customer spoke subnets through the same Azure Firewall and NAT Gateway services back to the requesting client.

+Note: Requests originating from Azure Front Door enter the private subnet via Private Link: responses return via the same path and do not traverse the hub Firewall in order to avoid asymmetric routing.

 ## Private Connectivity to TAMU